NeuroFan/SystolicArray/README.md

 Unique combination extraction, out of all possible inputs and outputs and internal signals to all PEs most of them are redundant so in pre-processing only unique combinations are preserved and the rest are removed, this aids us in accelerating the simulation by multiple orders of magnitites.

+# Ambient and Process Variations effect

+Since such monte carlo type simulation adds large overhead for simulation we did a trick to mimic the variations while keep the simulations tracktable, computationaly speaking.
+In simplest form one can add some jitter to set-up-time as a simplified way to mimic variations.

+                           VARIATION = round( (rand-0.5)*setup_hold_time*variation_percent); % e.g. 20%  jitter added on sampling period
+                           outp_smp_inx = current - setup_hold_time + VARIATION;

 # Voltage/frequency simulations